 A major difficulty in the study of Oldowan hominin behavior is linking variation in artifacts to individual influences on behavior (Gallotti 2018; Roche, Blumenschine, and Shea 2009).
 While socio-cognitive approaches only require examining technological strategies present in the artifacts themselves, ecological analyses require integrated ecological and functional data sets.
-Demonstrating the influence of ecological parameters on stone tool use requires establishing spatial relationships between measures of stone tool utilization and landscape features such as raw material sources and paleogeographic settings (Blumenschine and Peters 1998; Blumenschine et al. 2008; Blumenschine, Stanistreet, and Masao 2012; D. R. Braun, Rogers, et al. 2008; D. R. Braun, Plummer, Ditchfield, et al. 2009; Isaac and Isaac 1997; Rogers 1997).
+Demonstrating the influence of ecological parameters on stone tool use requires establishing spatial relationships between measures of stone tool utilization and landscape features such as raw material sources and paleogeographic settings (Blumenschine and Peters 1998; Blumenschine et al. 2008; Blumenschine, Stanistreet, and Masao 2012; D. R. Braun, Rogers, et al. 2008; Braun, et al. 2009; Isaac and Isaac 1997; Rogers 1997).
 While previous work on this topic has demonstrated the influence of raw material access on Oldowan assemblages (Blumenschine et al. 2008), little work has been done demonstrating its direct influence on technological variation in the Oldowan.
 The site of Kanjera South provides an opportunity to do so.
 Extensive research on the technological context has characterized not only the technological strategies employed by hominins, at this site, but also the landscape context of the site (Behrensmeyer et al. 1995; D. R. Braun, Ditchfield, et al. 2008; D. R. Braun, Plummer, Ditchfield, et al. 2009; D. R. Braun, Plummer, Ferraro, et al. 2009; Ditchfield et al. 2018; Bishop et al. 2006; Kent 1942; Lemorini et al. 2014, 2019; Oliver et al. 2019; Plummer, Bishop, et al. 2009; Plummer et al. 2001, 1999; Plummer and Bishop 2016).
 Here we present an integrated approach that examines Oldowan lithic technology from an ecological context.
 The results of this study contribute to the exploration of ecological and socio-cultural influences on Oldowan artifact variation.

+1.1.
 Background

-Given the dynamic system that Oldowan tools ultimately reflect, it is argued that stone tool variation is influenced by function, ecology, culture and cognition (Gallotti 2018; Isaac 1984; Plummer, Bishop, et al. 2009; Toth and Schick 2006) (Figure 1).
+Given the dynamic system that Oldowan tools ultimately reflect, it is argued that stone tool variation is influenced by function, ecology, culture and cognition (Gallotti 2018; Isaac 1984; Plummer, Bishop, et al. 2009; Toth and Schick 2006; Fig. 1).
 Understanding the role of function in shaping Oldowan stone tool variation is constrained.
 The uses of Oldowan tools beyond evidence of cutting, and flake production is not well known.
 A small number of use-wear studies are beginning to shed light on the diversity of functions that Oldowan flakes were used for (Keeley and Toth 1981; Lemorini et al. 2014, 2019).
 The impact of these functions on Oldowan stone tool variation remains unclear.
 As a result, Oldowan studies have focused primarily on drawing behavioral inferences from explorations of hominin ecology, culture and cognition derived from the morphological variation in stone tools.
 However, these various aspects of hominin life-ways are seldom studied in tandem.

-Figure 1: A diagram of factors that contribute to stone tool variation.
-Adapted from Isaac (1984).
+Insert Figure 1